 We discuss deinstitutionalization and the question of how long-term mentally ill persons adjust to life outside institutions.

 The Leros PIKPA Asylum Deinstitutionalization and Rehabilitation Project

 A follow-up study on care staff fears and attitudes - John Tsiantis, Stavroula P. Diareme, Gerasimos Kolaitis, Department of Child Psychiatry, Athens University Medical School.

 This is a three-year follow-up study on the results from the Deinstitutionalization Project of the Leros PIKPA asylum regarding job-related fears of care staff of the institution as well as their attitudes towards people with learning disabilities.

 In a study of 32,000 referrals to juvenile court, the effects of a program to deinstitutionalize status offenders on detention decisions, intake screening, and final dispositions were examined.
-Although the results of a general comparison of preprogram and postprogram court actions showed relatively little change in court policies, the data did indicate a slight general trend toward less use of secure detention, a greater use of informal hearings, and a lower rate of juveniles placed on probation or in institutions.
+The data indicates a slight general trend toward less use of secure detention, a greater use of informal hearings, and a lower rate of juveniles placed on probation or in institutions.